Alexander-Nasuta/gymcts/README.md

     env = gym.make('FrozenLake-v1', desc=None, map_name="4x4", is_slippery=False, render_mode="ansi")
     env.reset()

-    # wrap the environment with the naive wrapper or a custom gymcts wrapper
+    # wrap the environment with the wrapper or a custom gymcts wrapper
     env = ActionHistoryMCTSGymEnvWrapper(env)

     # create the agent